LogtalkDotOrg/logtalk3/manuals/NOTES.md

 The HTML, PDF, and ePub versions of the documentation are generated from reStructuredText sources in the `sources` directory using Sphinx.
 See the `sources/NOTES.md` file for details.
-Only HTML version is included in the sources distribution.
+Only the HTML version is included in the sources distribution.
 The PDF and ePub versions can be downloaded from the Logtalk website (for the latest stable release) at:

 https://logtalk.org/documentation.html

-The HTML, PDF, and ePub versions (for the latest git version) can be downloaded from the Read the Docs website at:
+The HTML, PDF, and ePub versions (for the current git version) can be downloaded from the Read the Docs website at:

 https://logtalk3.readthedocs.io/en/latest/

+This website also provides improved search features.